SSWConsulting/SSW.Rules.Content/rules/prioritize-performance-optimization-for-maximum-business-value/rule.md

 :::

 ::: bad
-Bad example: although the admin page has a bigger potential saving, the home page affects all users and therefore probably has a higher business value.
+Bad example: Although the admin page has a bigger potential saving, the home page affects all users and therefore probably has a higher business value.
 Business value should be determined by the Product Owner, not the developer

 :::